ClintH/ixfx-docs/src/pages/data/generator.md

 range.next().value;
 ```

+If you just want to simply count from 0 to some number, consider using `count` instead.

-If you want a range constrained to a percentage scale (0-1), use `rangePercent`:
+To constrain the range to the percentage scale (0-1), use `rangePercent`:

 ```js
 // rangePercent(interval, repeating, start, end)